Spring Garden Revival

 Stormwater Management & Pollinator Protection in Compliance with Hull's Environmental Initiatives

-Hull complies with MassDEP Stormwater Standards and Clean Water Act MS4 requirements to prevent fertilizer and pesticide runoff.
-Apply fertilizers based on soil tests, using slow-release products and avoiding application before rain.
+Hull’s gardens play a role in stormwater management under MassDEP Stormwater Standards and the Clean Water Act.
+Prevent fertilizer and pesticide runoff by following soil test recommendations and using slow-release products.
 Incorporate organic matter to improve infiltration and mulch beds with 2-4 inches to prevent erosion.
-Native plantings support pollinators and wildlife, with perennial stalks left through winter for beneficial insects.
-Coordinate with MA Audubon and local pollinator initiatives.
-Sustainable gardens contribute to carbon sequestration, air quality, and urban heat island mitigation, supporting Hull's climate action and biodiversity goals.
+Rain gardens can help manage runoff.
+Support pollinators by planting native species and leaving perennial stalks through winter for beneficial insects.
+These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, aligning with Hull’s sustainability and biodiversity goals.

 Municipal Coordination for Public Garden Maintenance & Community Beautification Programs